Skip to content

 Share This Post

+An as-built survey can reveal hidden details in older homes that decades of ownership changes and undocumented renovations have buried beneath the surface.
 Older Florida homes often come with charm and history, but they can also hide things that aren’t obvious at first.
 A fresh coat of paint or landscaped yard might look nice, but what’s underneath could tell a different story.
 That’s where an as built survey can give clarity.
 By comparing what’s actually on the property with what was supposed to be there, we can catch changes that slipped through the cracks.
 Whether you’re thinking about buying, tackling a renovation, or just trying to understand your own home better, having a clear map of what exists on the land makes it easier to plan and avoid surprises.

 Over time, homeowners often make updates that aren’t always shown in the original building plans.
 Not all these changes follow code, and many are never officially recorded.
 Sheds, decks, garage conversions, or extra rooms may all be built without permits or accurate documentation.